Skip to content

 How to Audit Internal Links Before and After Migration

 The pre-migration audit is simpler: crawl your WordPress site with Screaming Frog (free for under 500 URLs, paid for larger sites) and export the "All Inlinks" report.
 This gives you a complete picture of every internal link on the site: source URL, destination URL, anchor text, and status code.
-Save this export — it is your baseline.
+Save this export.
+It is your baseline.

 Within the export, identify your most-linked pages.
 Sort by inbound internal link count descending.
 The pages at the top of this list are your most important pages from Google's perspective.
 If the migration does anything to reduce the number of internal links pointing to these pages, you will feel it in rankings.